 However, since tissue specific differences in glycosylation have been shown to occur, we evaluated the ability of our array to distinguish these cell lines based on tissue type.
-The top pane in Figure 22 shows the two-dimensional data spread from using LDA to analyze 13 different cell lines based on tissue type (four colon derived cell lines (HCT 116, LoVo, HT-29, CCD 841 CoN), three breast derived cell lines (MCF10A, MCF7, MDA-MB-231) and six prostate derived cell lines (RWPE-1, WPE1-NA22, WPE1-NB14, LNCAP, DU145, PC-3), achieving 90% classification accuracy based on leave-one-out cross-validation.
+The top pane in Figure 24 shows the two-dimensional data spread from using LDA to analyze 13 different cell lines based on tissue type (four colon derived cell lines (HCT 116, LoVo, HT-29, CCD 841 CoN), three breast derived cell lines (MCF10A, MCF7, MDA-MB-231) and six prostate derived cell lines (RWPE-1, WPE1-NA22, WPE1-NB14, LNCAP, DU145, PC-3), achieving 90% classification accuracy based on leave-one-out cross-validation.
 Using LDA, this same type of analysis, was run on each tissue type cluster identified in the previous classification process to evaluate these subsets for differing metastatic potential.
 Independently, each tissue type classified excellently, 98% for breast, 93% for colon and 100% for prostate based on the 3-class identification paradigm of normal (healthy), cancerous non-metastatic or cancerous metastatic.
 Overall, this afforded between 84% to 90% classification accuracy, compared to 76% when not including tissue type in the analysis.

 Based on our particular interest in prostate cancer, we looked more closely at the data from only the prostate-derived cell lines.
 Briefly, the RWPE-1 cell line is also the parent cell line to a series of cell lines transformed by exposure to N-methyl-N-nitrosourea (MNU).
-These cell lines are representative of a progression from normal cells to cancerous/metastatic cells.
-To the best of our knowledge there are no low/non-metastatic prostate cancer cell lines isolated from patient tissue which are commercially available.
-Therefore, of the four original NMU cell lines WPE1-NA22 and WPE1-NB14 were first analyzed as part of our prostate cancer model to assess metastatic potential because these are the closest to healthy, and thus representative of cancerous non-metastatic cells.
+These cell lines are representative of а progression from normal cells to cancerous/metastatic cells.
+To the best of our knowledge. there are no low-/non-metastatic prostate cancer cell lines isolated from patient tissue which are commercially available.
+Therefore. the four of original NMU cell lines WPE1-NA22 and WPE1-NB14 were first analyzed as part of our prostate cancer model to assess metastatic potential because these are